 In the top panel of Figure \ref{fig:models_abund}, we present the abundance profiles for the constant pressure model that shows the best correspondence with the observations of the N13 PDR.
 In the figure $x_i = n_i/n$ is the fractional abundance of species $i$ and A$_{\rm C} = 3.2 \times 10^{-5}$ is the gas phase abundance of Carbon per hydrogen nucleus.
 The profiles are scaled by constant factors to be shown on the same plot (e.g., C$^+$/C/CO are scaled by $1/A_{\rm C}$).
-In the bottom panel of Figure \ref{fig:models_abund} we present the temperature profile for the constant pressure model.
+In the middle panel of this figure, we show the constant pressure model with unconvolved (solid) and convolved (dashed) emissivity profiles to match our resolution.
+In this panel, we present the emissivity profiles of the \htwo $2.12 \micron$, [CI] 1-0, ${}^{12}$CO J=2-1, ${}^{12}$CO J=3-2 lines.
+In the bottom panel of Figure \ref{fig:models_abund}, we present the temperature profile for the constant pressure model.
 Vertical dotted-dashed gray lines in both panels show the observed locations of the IF, DF, and C/CO transitions from left to right in both panels.
 We find the constant pressure model abundance profiles show a close agreement between the transition locations and the observed emission peaks, which we assign to the DF and C/CO transition.
+In the convolved constant pressure model, the separation between the peak of CO J=2-1 and [CI] 1-0 is 0.006 pc, corresponding to 0.4 A$_{\rm v}$.
 We note that the abundance profiles are not convolved to match the resolution of the observations.
 In addition, the constant pressure model also does a reasonable job of reproducing the IF location (the model curves end at the IF).